not-a-genius/spiderSense/README.md

 3. Enable debug mode on your phone.
 4. Press "Run" button and select your device
 5. The app will start automatically on your phone if no error occurs.

+NB: It's possible to install simply the *.apk* file provided in the *Compiled Files* folder

 ## Set the Telegram bot
 To do so you need do add the bot **@SpiderSenseBot** on Telegram and then register your device sending the message: **/tie \<deviceId\>**, where **\<deviceId\>**  is the username you want to be registered with on the bot.